What Is Montrose's Endgame In "Lovecraft Country"?

 Advertisement

-Only this Pandora’s Box is so much bigger than Montrose realizes.
+Only this Pandora’s Box is so much bigger than Montrose realises.
 When the trio finds Titus’ “vault” it is actually a petrified version of his ship.
-The vessel is filled with the corpses of indigeous people, whom we are supposed to assume Titus held captive.
-One of the corpses — a two-spirit indigeous person named Yahima (Monique Candelaria) — explains how everyone ended up imprisoned for over a century.
+The vessel is filled with the corpses of indigenous people, whom we are supposed to assume Titus held captive.
+One of the corpses — a two-spirit indigenous person named Yahima (Monique Candelaria) — explains how everyone ended up imprisoned for over a century.
 Yahima came from what sounds like a Caribbean island.
 Titus arrived on her island looking for someone who could read his book (which is definitely the Book of Names).
-Yahima recognized the book’s symbols from drawings in a nearby cave and started to help Titus decipher the book.
-Once Yahima realized the depths of Titus’ evil, they stopped.
+Yahima recognised the book’s symbols from drawings in a nearby cave and started to help Titus decipher the book.
+Once Yahima realised the depths of Titus’ evil, they stopped.
 Titus responded by trapping Yahima in the vault/ship with the dead bodies of their people.

 This is the gruesome origin story of Titus and his ability to create the Sons of Adam.
 By the end of the episode, Tic is in a very similar position.
 After escaping Titus’ vault, Tic possesses the lost pages and Yahima, who can decipher them.
 Montrose is, once again, petrified about what this development could mean for his son.
 He kills Yahima to keep Tic from ever translating the pages.